-Data protection legislation (see Data Protection chapter) specifies the duties of local authorities and other agencies in relation to holding, storing and processing of the personal data of living individuals (referred to within the Act as data subjects).
+Data protection legislation (see Data Protection: Legislation and Practice chapter) specifies the duties of local authorities and other agencies in relation to holding, storing and processing of the personal data of living individuals (referred to within the Act as data subjects).

 The legislation terms people who request information from the council that it holds on them ‘data subjects’ and terms staff who control the manner and the purpose of personal data processing ‘data controllers’.

 It also gives data subjects the right to:

 - know about and obtain information held on them by the local authority and other agencies;

 - to consent to their information being held; and

 - to be forgotten (have their information deleted) in relation to the data held about them.

 Such information will either be held on IT databases or in hard copy.